Workforce Data Insights by Aura

 However, while AI-related job openings are increasing, research suggests that "AI adoption is driven by establishments that have a task structure suitable for AI use," but this has also "been associated with significant declines in establishment hiring."
 This points to a dual reality: AI's potential for task automation may outpace its capacity to create complementary human jobs, at least in the short term.

-But talent acquisition has become a critical focus for companies looking to stay competitive, at least now.
+However, at least now, talent acquisition has become a critical focus for companies looking to stay competitive.
 The U.S. Bureau of Labor Statistics considers AI jobs the fastest-growing career opportunities, especially in software engineering, machine learning, and data science.

 Aura data indicates that, though technology hiring sank recently due to macro issues, the percentage of AI-related jobs continues to grow.
 For example, in August 2024, Aura found that 5.4% of tech jobs were AI-related.
 This relative strength indicates its growing importance.